tholman/the-indie-web/content/posts/2020-02-13-pokemon-master.md

 At this point in our lives Pokémon is, and will always be, one of the best-selling and most popular games in existance... but everyone's attention fades with time.
 Still, a huge community of people continue to stick with the game and follow it through its many stages.

 For me, I fell off in the last few years...
-BUT!

-{{< twitter 1227158062290489344 >}}

-That doesn't make this amazing quiz, [Pokémon Master](https://weichiachang.github.io/pokemon-master/#/game), any less interesting and fun.
+BUT, that doesn't make this amazing quiz, [Pokémon Master](https://weichiachang.github.io/pokemon-master/#/game), any less interesting and fun.

 The idea is simple.
 If you've ever played the beloved **"WHO'S THAT POKÉMON"** game, well then you know all the rules.
 See the Pokémon.
 Guess the Pokémon.
 There's added complexity in that, although the Pokémon isn't shaded as a silhouette, it could literally be any Pokémon ever --- not just the easy to guess ones.